Man pleads not guilty to murdering brother, family in N.J. mansion

 He was represented Monday by public defender Michael Wicke after his former attorneys announced that they would step down from the case.
 They said that they had discovered two conflicts of interest, which they did not disclose, while reviewing affidavits released by the Monmouth County Prosecutor's Office.

-The affidavits revealed that Caneiro, 52, was about to lose his salary at the two business he ran with his brother when he allegedly committed the murders.
+The affidavits revealed that Caneiro, 52, was about to lose his salary at the two businesses he ran with his brother.

 Prosecutors have said that Paul shot Keith outside his home before stabbing Jesse and Sophia and shooting and stabbing Jennifer inside the home.
 He then set the house on fire before returning to his own home and starting a fire to "create the illusion that the overall Caneiro family was victimized or targeted," a prosecutor said last year.